Mirk: Formation and "Love" album (2009-2010)

-Mirk's (formerly Mirk and the New Familiars, the group shortened their name to Mirk in October 2010) debut album, "Love", was all written, recorded, mixed and originally performed by lead vocalist and producer, Joshua "Mirk" Mirksy.
-After several solo performances, he assembled a live band to recreate the album's unique sound.
+Mirk's (formerly Mirk and the New Familiars, the group shortened their name to Mirk in October 2010) debut album, "Love", was all written, recorded, mixed and originally performed by lead vocalist and producer, Joshua Mirsky.
+After several solo performances, he assembled a live band along with Mike Thornton and Andy O'Brien to recreate the album's unique sound.
 The album's single, "Forbidden" received high praise from critics and was well received by fans.
 A subsequent music video was filmed later that year in New York City which features a cameo by Grammy award-winning R&B singer Maxwell.

-After a sold out full-band debut show on February 13, 2009, a follow up EP titled "Broke" was released a few months later.
+After a sold out full-band debut show on February 13, 2009, a follow-up EP titled "Broke" was released a few months later.

 Mirk gained national attention in 2009 after numerous press outlets reported on their collaboration with Jay-Z and Regina Spektor.
 Mirk has been credited with producing and arranging the song "Crispy Benjamins", acquired by Jay-Z and Roc Nation in September 2009.